 In 2006, the Westchester County Planning Board created Westchester 2025, a Web-based strategy framework for long-range planning.
-Westchester 2025 is meant to help create a single regional vision, and to assist the County planning board in advising on capital spending and incorporating the County's perspective in municipal planning and zoning referrals.
+Westchester 2025 is meant to help create a westchester 2025 /plan together single regional vision, and to assist the County Planning Board in advising on capital spending and incorporating the County's perspective in municipal planning and zoning referrals.
 For North Castle, a key tool of Westchester 2025 is the zoning build-out analysis developed by the Westchester County Department of Planning, which provides an important understanding of potential development and density.
 The North Castle Planning Base Studies effort that preceded preparation of this Comprehensive Plan was also a part of Westchester 2025.